hypersonic-laboratories/helix-documentation/docs/getting_started/comingGTA.md

 The purpose of this page is to let experienced FiveM game developers get started using the unique features of the HELIX platform.

-- For a general introduction to creating with HELIX, see [Creator Tools](creatorTools.md)
+- For a look into working with HELIX and the tools you'll use, see [Creator Tools](creatorTools.md)
-- For a complete technical overview, see the [HELIX API Documentation](../api/index.md)
+- For a quickstart example, try out [Your First Game](firstGame.md)
+- For an overview of scripting details, see [these links](scripters.md)

 ### Main Differences From FiveM